dalum/ErrorGolfing/README.md

 # ErrorGolfing.jl

 Make the tests pass with the least amount of code.
-This is a code golfing challenge to familiarise yourself with the built-in errors in Julia listed in https://docs.julialang.org/en/v1/manual/control-flow/#Built-in-Exceptions-1.
+This is a code golfing challenge to familiarise yourself with the built-in exceptions and errors of the Julia programming language listed in https://docs.julialang.org/en/v1/manual/control-flow/#Built-in-Exceptions-1.

 ## Rules